HFrajacomo/EnGENE/README.md

 ## Installation

-EnGENE can be used through the a terminal interface (EnGENE-Terminal) or Rosalind GUI.
+EnGENE can be used through a terminal interface (EnGENE-Terminal) or Rosalind GUI.
 Both of them run on **Python3**.
 The installation can be done by following a few steps:

 ### Windows